mikewacker/age-verification/README.md

 1. They provide anonymity; CheckMyAge only shares IDs and age ranges (e.g., 13-17, 18+) with Crackle and Pop.
 2. They verify that one user is the guardian of another user&mdash;without revealing the identity of those users.
-3. They ensure that one person cannot verify multiple accounts on a single site.
+3. They ensure that one person can only verify one account for each site.

 Each person also has a different ID for CheckMyAge, Crackle, and Pop: